 Recording Conference Sessions for Future Distance Education

 In past years, tapes were made of conference sessions and sold individually or in sets.
 That practice was discontinued some years ago.
 In 2014 there is a pilot program to record a 5-8 sessions and make them available as Distance Education following the conference.
 Essentially the goal is to have 5-8 sessions available online for Chapter members to access through the Distance Education program.
-The Programs Committee should work with the VP Conferences and Conference Program Coordinator, in consultation with the VP Professional Development, to identify which sessions should be recorded: at least one law, one ethics, and several topics that will remain relevant and desirable to listen to for the next year.
+The Programs Subcommittee should work with the VP Conferences and Conference Program Coordinator, in consultation with the VP Professional Development, to identify which sessions should be recorded: at least one law, one ethics, and several topics that will remain relevant and desirable to listen to for the next year.
 Selected session moderators should be contacted to make sure that they are willing to follow procedures important to recording sessions.
 The CHC will need to identify a committee member, or try to contract the service, to record the sessions at the conference and forward them to Chapter staff to submit to APA for Distance Education and make them available online.
 The VP Professional Development should be involved following the annual conference to work with staff to assure the availability.
 Instructions and Release to Record forms for moderators as well as procedures directing the technical recording instructions are found in Appendix N. See the Webinar Committee Report to the Board for June 2014 for details about the program development.

 Collection of Presentations by the Chapter